What We Do

-MDS provides quality services for people with developmental disabilities or acquired brain injuries and their families that:
+MDS provides quality services for children and adults with developmental disabilities or acquired brain injuries and their families that:

 • allow people to live in their communities as contributing citizens;